1. Define your objective for your Advent Calendar Campaign

-First thing first, to know where you are going, you should define your goal.
-The Advent Calendar is particularly good to achieve the following objectives:
+Firstly, you need to define your goal.
+The Advent Calendar campaign is particularly good to achieve several objectives:

 - Generate more leads and grow your email list